By Geneive D’Souza | Opening Doorz Editorial | December 22, 2018

 John Green, Maureen Johnson and Lauren Myracle: three writers each with a different writing style, come together with three stories and one message for all young adults.

 Activity: As a tween or teen, you may have many secrets which you haven’t shared with your parents.
-For the next month, confide in them with all your doubts and fears, and make them your best friend, and see how drastically your life will change.
+For the next month, confide in them with all your doubts and fears, make them your best friend, and see how drastically your life will change.

 Geneive D’Souza is a Grade IX student from Don Bosco International School (DBIS), Mumbai.
 She is passionate about writing, music, playing the piano and La Liga (FC Barcelona and Lionel Messi).